 Gas prices actually didn’t jump all that much, from 36¢ ($2.19) in 1972 to 53¢ ($2.73) in 1974.
 But there’s something hard wired into humans that when they see a commodity that’s always been plentiful and cheap suddenly become scarce and rise in price that makes them react rather impulsively.
 And they did just that with their purchases of cars.

 The Pinto shot to the top of the best-seller’s list of nameplates in 1974, with 544k sales.
 The Vega wasn’t far behind, with 456k sales.
 And how soon would folks have regrets?
 Maybe there was something in the middle that might have been more pragmatic?

 Like a mid-sized car?
-That came next, and the Olds Cutlass took the gold in 1976, and made some repeat appearances in coming years.
+That came next as soon as things stabilized, and the Olds Cutlass took the gold in 1976, and made some repeat appearances in coming years.

 From 1973 to 1974, big cars lost almost one third of their market share.
 And it kept dropping, for two more years.
 Big cars were suddenly on the endangered species list, it seemed.

 The downsized ’77s from GM changed that trajectory, if only briefly.
 And yes, that really is more like it.
 And no, these weren’t downsized because of CAFE; GM began its downsizing program well before the first energy crisis, as they knew their cars had gotten too big.
 And their sizes were locked in by 1975, before CAFE was ever taken up by Congress.

 These much better (but still quite large) cars gave the category a bit of an upward bump in 1977, to 21%, the last time the big cars would have a share size bigger than the teens or single digits.
 Ford and Chrysler followed suit with downsizing in 1979, which gave another little bump, but not enough to break the 20% mark.
 The ’77 Chevy managed to sell 662k units, about one half of its 1969 ancestor.